 Explain what will be required of each child in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment

 Clinical trials also have certain rules called “eligibility criteria” that help structure the research and keep people safe.
 You and the research team will carefully review these criteria together.
-Even if someone wants to participate in the trial they can not do so if they are not eligible.
-Part of eligibility can be to define safety of participation and the trial organizers may have access to information that is not known to all treating physicians.
+Even if someone wants to participate in the trial, they cannot do so if they are not eligible.
+Part of eligibility can be to define the safety of participation, and the trial organizers may have access to information that is not known to all treating physicians.